 Where Do Fleas Live Indoors?

-Fleas prefer to live in different areas, depending on what stage of life they are in.
+Fleas prefer to live in different areas depending on their stage of life.

-Flea Eggs: Dozens of flea eggs get laid directly in your pet’s fur every day and get easily shaken out (meaning flea eggs can end up in carpet, furniture, your bedding, and wherever else your pets may roam (including on top of appliances, if you have cats!)
+- Flea Eggs: Dozens of flea eggs get laid in your pet’s fur every day.
+These can easily be shaken out causing them to end up in carpet, furniture, bedding, and wherever your pets roam.

-Flea Pupae: Flea pupae are almost always found on floors and in your carpet.
+- Flea Pupae: Flea pupae are found on floors, in carpet, rugs, and furniture.

 Where Do Fleas Live Outdoors?

-Outdoors, fleas typically thrive in grass, sand, sheds, debris, and any other place where they can find humidity and shade for harborage (note that areas like the grass underneath shrubbery provide perfect living conditions for all stages of a flea’s life cycle, including adult).
-When your pets head for the shade on hot summer days, fleas in the yard see their opportunity to latch onto a host, and go for it!
-When you see your pets who like to play outdoors itching and scratching, you know it might be time for a flea yard treatment.
+Fleas like to hide in moist and shaded areas.
+They thrive in grass, sand, yard debris, and sheds.
+If you have shrubbery, the grass underneath it can provide perfect living conditions for fleas at all life stages.
+When your pets head for the shade on hot summer days, fleas use this opportunity to latch onto a host.
+If you notice your pets scratching, it may be time for a flea yard treatment.

 Can You Get Fleas Without Pets?